 Negative for south, positive for north.
-Once in this menu item, putting the sun/moon switch into the "Sun" position increments and decrements in units rather than 0.1 (10 faster).
-Default is VK5DJ's QTH.
+Once in this menu item, putting the sun/moon switch into the "Sun" position increments and decrements in units rather than 0.1 (10\ faster)

 (23,24) Park Az and El

 The parking positions for the antenna.
 The 'Park' menu item parks the antenna to this position when in 'Auto' mode.
 Default = 0.0 degrees.